Reckon APS Terms and Conditions

 10.5 You must ensure your chosen payment method has sufficient funds to pay the Fees.

 10.6 If any payment has not been made in accordance with these Terms, we may (at our absolute discretion):

 a) immediately cease or suspend the provision of the Services, and recover as a debt due and immediately payable from you, our additional costs of doing so;

 b) charge interest at a rate equal to the Reserve Bank of Australia’s cash rate from time to time plus 8% per annum, calculated daily and compounding monthly, on any such amounts unpaid after the due date for payment in accordance with these Terms; and

 c) engage debt collection services and/or commence legal proceedings in relation to any such amounts.

-10.7 If you rectify such non-payment within a reasonable time after the Services have been suspended, then we may, at our discretion, recommence the provision of the Services as soon as reasonably practicable.
+10.7 If you rectify such non-payment within a reasonable time after the Services have been suspended, then we will recommence the provision of the Services as soon as reasonably practicable.